Ken Bennett: Political career

+Bennett is an active member of Arizona Tea Party groups and regularly attends Tea Party events and meetings.

 Bennett was elected to the Prescott City Council in 1985 and served as Mayor Pro Tem in 1988.
 He served on the City Council until 1989.
 He was appointed to the Arizona State Board of education in 1992, serving as president in 1996 and 1998.
 In 1998, he was elected to the Arizona State Senate, serving four two-year terms, the second as Chairman of the Education Committee, and the third and fourth as President of the Senate (2003–2007).

-When Jan Brewer ascended from Arizona Secretary of State to Governor upon Janet Napolitano's resignation to become United States Secretary of Homeland Security, Bennett was selected as the new Secretary of State, being sworn in on January 26, 2009.
-Upon completing that term, Bennett won election to a full term as Secretary of State in the November 2010 with 59% of the vote.
+When Jan Brewer ascended from Arizona Secretary of State to governor upon Janet Napolitano's resignation to become United States Secretary of Homeland Security, Bennett was selected as the new secretary of state, being sworn in on January 26, 2009.
+Upon completing that term, Bennett won election to a full term as secretary of state in the November 2010 with 59% of the vote.

+Contest of Obama's 2008 Election Qualifications and 2012 Attempt to Restrict Ballot Access

-In 2012, Bennett made national news when he requested President Barack Obama's birth certificate from the state of Hawaii as a prerequisite to listing Obama on that year's presidential ballot.
+In 2012, as secretary of state, Bennett denied being a "birther" (a conspiracy theorist who believed that President Barack Obama was not a U.S. citizen), but nonetheless made national news when he requested Obama's birth certificate from the state of Hawaii as a prerequisite to listing Obama on that year's presidential ballot.
+Bennett said he had made at the "request of numerous constituents"; after Hawaii provided the verification, Bennett said he accepted that Obama was born in the United States.

+2014 Governor's Race

 Bennett officially announced his intention to run for governor on November 12, 2013.
 Bennett came in fourth in the six-way Republican primary, gaining 11.45% of the vote and losing to Doug Ducey.

+2016 Congress Run

 In 2015, Bennett announced his intention to run for Congress in Arizona's 1st Congressional district.
 He was endorsed by the Arizona Republic.
 On August 30, 2016, he lost the Republican primary to Sheriff Paul Babeu.

+2021 Senate Liaison to Arizona Audit

 In 2021, the Arizona state senate controlled by Republicans provided $150,000 for funding an audit of the 2020 election presidential results in Maricopa County, with Bennett becoming a liaison between the contractors performing the audit, the state, and the county.
 In late July 2021, it was reported that Bennett had been "banned from entering the building where the recount process is ongoing, after he shared some data with experts that showed the results match the officially certified numbers in Maricopa County".